- CVRIA Free Public Meeting to be held August 20-21 in San Francisco

 - ITS Architecture Use & Maintenance Webinar announced

 - Connected Vehicle Architecture (SET-IT) software now available on-line

 - Second Public Meeting on the Connected Vehicle Reference Implementation(CVRIA) held February 19-20 in San Francisco - Workshop summary now available

 - Connected Vehicle Reference Implementation Architecture (CVRIA) Webinar Series now completed; archive versions of all webinars are available

-- ITS JPO Releases Turbo Architecture Version 7.0
+- ITS JPO releases Turbo Architecture Version 7.0 and U.S. National ITS Architecture Version 7.0

 Current Version: National ITS Architecture Version 7.0